-Let’s talk about some things we can all do to scale the level of our learning and performance functions.
+Let’s talk about some things you can do to scale the level of your learning and performance function.

 Do your research

 Explore the industry today to understand what the modern approaches across organisations of all sizes are.